KabalMcBlade/Ion/README.md

 * Use the mouse wheel to go toward or far away the object
 * Press R to auto rotate the model
 * Press B to toggle a fancy bounding box
+* Press A and S to increase or decrease the scale respectively

-To Debug PBR (this works just with the 7th test for now because is the only one using the PBR shader)
+To Debug PBR (this works just with the 7th test for now because is the only one using the PBR shader) You need to have defined ION_PBR_DEBUG (by default is defined)
 * Press 1, 2 or 3 to change the active value between esposure, gamma or prefiltered cube mip levels
 * Press Q or Z to increment or decrement the selected values